arancaytar/aran-web/source/index.html.md

 It is also my personal home page, and the repository of many small utilities and resources I have created over the years.

-In its current incarnation, the Ermarian Network is built using the static site generator Hugo.
+In its current incarnation, the Ermarian Network is built using the static site generator Middleman.